The Virgin of the Panecillo in Quito is hard to miss. Located on a hill near the city center, she is more than just a statue.

 She is visible from almost every angle of the city, the mother, the guardian, the observer of Quito.
 The Virgen of the Panecillo stands on top of the hill (named after its resemblance to a bread roll): a crown of 12 stars on her head, her palm raised in inviting reassurance.
 Her hands are the size of woman, her great wings as long as a giraffe.

-The winged Maria, the largest of her kind, has a great depth of legends and meanings to the city, especially considering her comparatively young age – she was officially opened in 1976.
+The largest of her kind, has a great depth of legends and meanings to the city, especially considering her comparatively young age – she was officially opened in 1976.
 She has sparked creativity, inspiring songs like ‘El Chulla Quiteño’ and the movie ‘A tus espaldas’ (‘Behind your back’) using the statue’s pointing towards the wealthy north to discuss the social inequality between sectors of the city.

 Gazing at her from the streets is one thing, but to visit the statue – to climb inside the tower, to stand on the lookout point by her feet – is something completely different.